|Difficult to distinguish in this photo. Two male lions are sleeping.|

 |Tourists should not hand feed any animals with horns.|

-We’d spotted a number of vehicles parked on the narrow road and a dozen or so people armed with binoculars and cameras looking across the Crocodile River.
-We love it when others find the amazing sightings and we simply follow suit.
+We’d spotted several vehicles parked on the narrow road and a dozen or so people armed with binoculars and cameras looking across the Crocodile River.
+We love it when others find incredible sightings, and we follow suit.

 |The sky changed dramatically while we were in Kruger a few days ago.|